tarunsingh9216/DOC-CHAT/readme.md

 - PyPDF

 ### Usage
--Run the Streamlit application:
-    streamlit run app.py
+- Run the Streamlit application: streamlit run app.py
--Upload your PDF document through the web interface.
+- Upload your PDF document through the web interface.
--Ask any question related to the document, and the chatbot will provide the most relevant answer using RAG and AWS Claude.
+- Ask any question related to the document, and the chatbot will provide the most relevant answer using RAG and AWS Claude.